BNoone/FfM_Water_Management4Trees/README.md

 ## The problem

 Climate adaptation in cities increasingly depends on urban trees for cooling.
+Trees are effective natual coolers.
+[see one of many LinkedIn posts on this] (https://www.linkedin.com/posts/timschumacher_on-this-very-hot-day-a-small-reminder-on-activity-7464632411142746113-bS7q/?utm_source=share&utm_medium=member_desktop&rcm=ACoAACQ0CcABNgihAWULriPVgpQEQYq9GKkJhgI)
 But irrigation resources are limited, and not all trees are equal:

 - Some species transpire (and therefore cool) more efficiently than others, relative to how much water they consume.
 - Heat is not evenly distributed across a city — some streets run significantly hotter than others (urban heat island effect).